Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Conclusions

 These findings emphasize that SLMs can be competitive with both (average) humans and larger models in creative writing tasks, particularly when the task benefits from creative flexibility over strict consistency.
 It underscores that a Large Language Model is not always necessary, and that fine-tuned smaller models can be more suitable and efficient for specific applications.
-This opens up possibilities for developing more efficient, task-specific models that balance creativity, fluency, and coherence without the computational overhead of larger models.\footnote{All annotated data and model weights are available on GitHub: \url{https://github.com/annon-submission/slm-creativity}.}
+This opens up possibilities for developing more efficient, task-specific models that balance creativity, fluency, and coherence without the computational overhead of larger models.